Local9/AngularBDD-serenityJS/README.md

 ## Running end-to-end tests with Karma

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+Before running the tests make sure you are serving the app via `ng serve` and also started the API server running `npm run api` in another console window.

 ## Running BDD end-to-end tests with Cucumber and Serenity

 Run `npm run bdd` to execute the end-to-end tests via [CucumberJS](https://github.com/cucumber/cucumber-js) and [SerenityJS](http://serenity-js.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+Before running the tests make sure you are serving the app via `ng serve` and also started the API server running `npm run api` in another console window.

 ## Further help